vblinden/tomlenv/README.md

 import "github.com/vblinden/tomlenv"

 func main() {
-    // To load the default env.toml file... tomlenv.Load()
+    // To load a file with name "env.toml"... tomlenv.Load()

+    // To load a file with other names... tomlenv.LoadFile("custom.toml")

-    // To load a custom .toml file... tomlenv.Load("custom.toml")
+    // To load a string...
+    tomlenv.LoadString("token = \"supersecret\"")

-    // Will print "supersecret"...
+    // Will print "abcdef123456"...
     fmt.Printf(os.Getenv("token"))

+    // Will print "john"...
+    fmt.Printf(os.Getenv("database.username"))
 }
 ```